Military Engineering-Technical University: Traditions of Saint Petersburg High School of Military Engineers

 Military Engineering-Technical University prolongs, saves and develops the scientific and pedagogical traditions of Saint Petersburg High (higher learning institution) School of Military Engineers, the Nikolaevsky Engineering Academy and Nikolaevsky Engineering School, in the place of its own historical motherland.

 Alumni and faculty

-In total, the University prepared more than 45,000 military engineers.
+In total, the university trained more than 45,000 military engineers.
 Among its alumni and faculty are: